jonjamz/blaze-tabs/README.md

 * Consider separating your tab content into separate templates, named by slug, and using [Template.dynamic](http://docs.meteor.com/#/full/template_dynamic).
 * If you don't add reactivity to your tab content that somehow syncs it with the state of your `tabs` array, you'll need to manually update the DOM *before* you change the value of the tab array.

-> If easier dynamic tabs becomes a much-requested feature, we can work more on it.
+> If easier dynamic tabs becomes a much-requested feature, we can optimize the package more for that use.

 #### Roll your own template